- Jack S. Levy

 - Program in International Relations

-Levy is a Board of Governors’ Professor at Rutgers University and an Affiliate of the Saltzman Institute of War and Peace Studies at Columbia University.
-He received a B.S. in Physics from Harvey Mudd College and a Ph.D. in Political Science from the University of Wisconsin-Madison.
-He held tenured positions at the University of Texas at Austin and the University of Minnesota before coming to Rutgers in 1989.
-He has also held visiting or adjunct positions at Tulane, Stanford, Harvard, Yale, NYU, Aoyama Gakuin, and Columbia University.
-Levy received APSA's Helen Dwight Reid Award for the best dissertation in International Relations in 1975-76, and the Distinguished Scholar Award from the Foreign Policy Analysis Section of the International Studies Association (2000).
-He is a past president of the International Studies Association (2007-08) and of the Peace Science Society International (2005-06).
-Levy was listed (PS, 2007) among the top twenty most widely cited international relations scholars.
+Professor Jack S. Levy is Board of Governors Professor of Political Science at Rutgers University, and Senior Research Scholar at the Saltzman Institute of War and Peace Studies at Columbia University.
+His research focuses on the causes of interstate war, foreign policy decision-making, political psychology, and qualitative methodology.
+Levy received a B.S. in Physics from Harvey Mudd College and a Ph.D. in Political Science from the University of Wisconsin-Madison.
+He has previously held tenured positions at the University of Texas at Austin and the University of Minnesota, and visiting or adjunct positions at Tulane, Stanford, Harvard, Yale, Columbia, and NYU.
+Levy is past president of the International Studies Association (2007-08) and of the Peace Science Society (2005-06).
+He received the Helen Dwight Reid (now Merze Tate) Award for the best dissertation in International Relations in 1975-76 from the American Political Science Association, the Distinguished Scholar Award from the Foreign Policy Analysis Section of the International Studies Association (2000), and the Distinguished Scholar Award for lifetime achievement from the International Studies Association’s International Security Studies Section (2022).

 090:294: Interdisciplinary Honors Seminar

 790:324: Causes of War

 - War in the Modern Great Power System, 1495-1975 (1983).

 - Explaining War and Peace: Case Studies and Necessary Condition Counterfactuals (co-edited with Gary Goertz, 2007).